reyalpsirc/react-native-fast-image/README.md

   <em>FastImage example app.</em>
 </p>

+# THIS IS A TEMPORARY VERSION WITH CLEAN CACHE METHODS

+### [Click here](https://github.com/DylanVann/react-native-fast-image) to go to the original source

 React Native's `Image` component handles image caching like browsers for the most part.
 If the server is returning proper cache control